Policies & Procedures

 Biting and aggressive behavior cannot be tolerated at The Weekday School.
 These behaviors create an unsafe environment for students and take the attention of teachers away from the rest of the class.
 Aggressive behavior can be, but is not limited to, bullying, hair pulling, biting, and hitting or punching.

-When these behaviors occur, parents will receive an incident report and a copy of the report will be kept in the child’s file at school.
-Once a child has bitten someone or demonstrated aggressive behavior towards others 3 times, parents will be required to meet with the teacher and director to create a cooperative plan for stemming the aggressive behavior.
+When these behaviors occur, parents will receive an incident report, and a copy of the report will be kept in the child’s file at school.
+Once a child has bitten someone or demonstrated aggressive behavior towards others 3 times, parents will be required to meet with the teacher and director to create a cooperative plan for stemming aggressive behavior.
 The Weekday School Board and church leaders will be apprised of the situation.
 If they agree that the child may continue at the school, the following protocol will begin.

 4th offense: The student will be immediately removed from the class and must be picked up by a parent.
 The student may return after one week.